Rate-My-Classes-Manoa/rate-my-classes-manoa.github.io/index.md

 ## Overview
-The Problem There isn’t a dedicated website for UH specific reviews, for example, ratemyprofessor doesn’t come off as personalized or “peer reviewed” because it doesn’t really have profiles of people.
+The Problem: There isn’t a dedicated website for UH specific reviews, for example, ratemyprofessor doesn’t come off as personalized or “peer reviewed” because it doesn’t really have profiles of people.

-The Solution Create an interactive rating website for events and professors only for UH manoa students for relevant reviews.
+The Solution: Create an interactive rating website for events and professors only for UH manoa students for relevant reviews.

 ### Mockup Page Ideas
 A user would create a profile using their UH manoa emails to post reviews for certain classes/professors they’ve taken.
 Users do not need to login to view the reviews however.